-In the above map, the area outlined encompasses the reporting area for Minneapolis College's main campus.
-This area includes Loring Park and the streets and sidewalks running through, and immediately adjacent to, campus.
-These inclusions are separated out in the crime statistics and make up the "Public Property" category.
+The outlined area represents the reporting area for Minneapolis College's main campus.
+This area includes Loring Park and the public streets and sidewalks running through, and immediately adjacent to, campus.
+Non-Campus property is not represented by this map.